strokinmasi/algorithm_visualizer/DEVLOG.md

 current goals, updated with every future log update :>

-- need to implement wall functionality
-- need to implement grid cleanup after a pathfinding alrgorithm has been run
 - need to implement material-ui
 - need to write tests :(